 What is VitruvianOS?

-VitruvianOS — also known as V\OS — is an operating system with the human at the center.
-Built on Linux and inspired by BeOS, it brings the elegance and simplicity of a classic operating system to modern hardware — without sacrificing the power and hardware support that Linux provides.
+Vitruvian, also known as V\OS, is the human-centric Operating System.
+Built on Linux and inspired by BeOS, it brings the elegance and simplicity of a classic operating system to modern hardware without sacrificing the power and hardware support that Linux provides.

-Custom-built kernel modules and real-time patches deliver a responsive, low-latency desktop experience.
+Custom-built kernel modules deliver a responsive, low-latency desktop experience.
 The BeOS/Haiku API is supported on Linux with minimal to no changes required to application source code.

 Philosophy